metatooth/herbert/README.md

 You can also pass in each option as a command line argument instead of being prompted for input.
 See `scripts/reimage.sh -h` for details.

+Block device must have single, free partition.

-Note: This script has only been tested on linux, more work may be needed to get this to work on OSX.
+Note: This script has only been tested on Linux, more work may be needed to get this to work on OSX.

 ## Deployment Prequisites